alphazygma/semc-sample/README.md

 #### - C++ sample
 Small code to show basic knowledge of the programming language along with some practices of code structure and quality.

+The code includes using function pointers to create a Prompt to execute functions; it also uses `vector` and `pair` from the STL along with class and namespace usage to organize code.

+This small code is also built on a Mac with OSX 10.10.5, and the XCode project is included.